Azure/c-logging/v2/devdoc/log_sink_etw_requirements.md

 **SRS_LOG_SINK_ETW_01_026: [** `log_sink_etw.log_sink_log` shall fill a `SELF_DESCRIBED_EVENT` structure, setting the following fields: **]**

 - **SRS_LOG_SINK_ETW_01_027: [** `_tlgBlobTyp` shall be set to `_TlgBlobEvent4`. **]**

+Note: `_tlgBlobTyp` represents the metadata blob type in the binary form described in TraceLogging.h.
+It is internal to TraceLogging, and we take a dependency on it because we want to carve our own events.

 - **SRS_LOG_SINK_ETW_01_028: [** `_tlgChannel` shall be set to 11. **]**